ryanilano/ai-safety-check/README.md

 ### [Seller Delivery Intelligence Agent](apps/seller_delivery_agent/)

-Point it at an Olist marketplace seller and it produces a personalized improvement brief, built entirely through an LLM-orchestrated tool-use loop — Claude decides which questions to ask and when, with every query flowing through the CRAFT MCP server (no hand-written SQL anywhere).
+Ask a free-text question about an Olist marketplace's data and it investigates like a root-cause analyst, built entirely through an LLM-orchestrated tool-use loop — Claude decides which schema to explore, which questions to ask, and when, with every query flowing through the CRAFT MCP server (no hand-written SQL anywhere).

 **Stack:** Python · Claude (Anthropic) · CRAFT MCP (Text2SQL) · Streamlit
 **Run:** `streamlit run apps/seller_delivery_agent/app.py`